garrandall/popular-music-data/tracks/ch-check-it-out-beastie-boys.md

 Cause my farm ain't fat
 So what's up with that
 I've got friends and family that I respect
-When I think i'm too good
+When I think I'm too good
 They put me in check
-So believe when I say i'm no better than you
+So believe when I say I'm no better than you
 Except when I rap
 So I guess it ain't true
 Like that y'all and you just don't stop